 When they made that move and they offered people the chance to be remote or to move to this other location, they actually did, you know, reduce the salaries in commensurate with cost of living.
 And that went with the offer.
 And some people didn't, it didn't sit well with some, and it sat well with others.

 But they, the client took that approach.
 That we're part of the reason we're doing this is to move into a lower cost area.
-I could see clients taking that same approach with, with.
+I could see clients taking that same approach with.
 Remote work or with, you know, different locations only because the only reason you pay so much in San Francisco, it was partly demand, but it's also partly the cost of living.

-You know, if, if, if you're going to let people work from a place where their cost of living is less, I think the clients are going to try to pay pay a fair wage to whatever, wherever the candidate will take.
+You know, if, if you're going to let people work from a place where their cost of living is less, I think the clients are going to try to pay pay a fair wage to whatever, wherever the candidate will take.
 You know, it's the moving the people from the high salaries to lower salaries.
 That's the tricky part, right?

 For new hires, you know, you just have to talk about people's expectations and make them an offer that they'll accept.
-So I think it's less of a problem of new hires and I think companies should be, you know, we're we're here.
+So I think it's less of a problem of new hires and I think companies should be, you know, we're here.

 I was just saying we're in the New York area.
 So this is a pretty expensive place to live relatively.
 I imagine if, as we start to.
 Yeah, clients want to let us fill jobs with remote candidates.
 We'll probably come up with some savings for them in some cases.
 No, unless the perfect candidate is in San Francisco.